 The trend reflects not only lifestyle choices but also broader global concerns.
 Many buyers are securing property in Israel as a long-term option for themselves or their children, even before making a final decision to relocate.

 From a regulatory standpoint, new immigrants are largely treated like Israeli residents.
-“If it’s your only home, you can receive up to 75% financing, just like an Israeli resident,” Ben-Bassat said.
+“If it’s your only home, you can receive up to 75% financing once you become an Israeli citizen,” Ben-Bassat said.
 Still, the process comes with unique challenges.

 Where new olim run into trouble